GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     `
     ```

-1. Go to the genkit ui and find **Prompts/dotPrompt/movieFlow**.
+1. Go to the Genkit UI and find **Prompts/dotPrompt/movieFlow**.
 Enter the following in the input and run the prompt.

     ```json
     {